Dbquity/DbquityExamples/WebWordle/README.md

         action SetKey
             parameter key
             execution:
-                if key='☑️' then Game.Submit() // the current Submit action needs to create a new attempt else if key = '🔙' then (SetLetter(nil); if In>1 then set(In: In - 1))
+                if key='☑️' then Game.Submit()  // Submit needs to only create a new attempt, if we are not done else if key = '🔙' then (SetLetter(nil); if In>1 then set(In: In - 1)) else SetLetter(key)
-                else SetLetter(key)
         action SetLetter